 LEAs must engage in meaningful consultation with stakeholders when creating their LEA ARP ESSER Plan.
 Stakeholders with whom the LEA should consult include, but are not limited to the following.
-Check all that apply:

-students

-families/legal guardians

-school and district administrators (including special education administrators)

-teachers, principals, school leaders, other educators, school staff, and their unions

-Tribes (if applicable) - To the extent present in or served by the e LEA

-civil rights organizations (including disability rights organization) ons) - To the extent present in or served by the LE A

-stakeholders representing the interests of children with disabi migratory students, children who are incarcerated, and other under

-Boards of Education

-Other (Please list)

-Ietters of support), and how the LEA took such input into account.
+Check all that apply: students families/legal guardians school and district administrators (including special education administrators) teachers, principals, school leaders, other educators, school staff, and their unions Tribes (if applicable) - To the extent present in or served by the LEA civil rights organizations (including disability rights organizations) - To the extent present in or served by the LEA stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children and youth in foster care, migratory students, children who are incarcerated, and other underserved students - To the extent present in or served by the LEA Boards of Education Other (Please list) Provide a description of how the LEA provided the public the opportunity to provide input in the development of the plan, a summary of the input (including any letters of support), and how the LEA took such input into account.

 Documents

 Туре Document Template Document/Link

 ARP Letters of Support N/A Upload New